AB20CS/LogisimCircuits/README.md

     - To change the clock frequency, click on _Tick Frequency_ and choose your desired frequency

 ## Included Circuits
-- Bouncing Square
+- _Bouncing Square:_ An animation with a square that moves across the screen
-- Hex Decoder
+- _Hex Decoder:_ Converts a 4-bit binary input to a hexadecimal value displayed on a 7-segment display
-- Morse Code Decoder
+- _Morse Code Decoder:_
 - Quadratic Calculator
 - Restoring Divider